paidiver/paidiverpy/docs/guide/custom_algorithms/index.rst

 To execute, run your application with the configuration file above, and the custom algorithm will be applied accordingly.

 Example configuration files for custom algorithms can be found in the `example/config_files <https://github.com/paidiver/paidiverpy/tree/dev/examples/config_files>`_ directory of the repository.
-You can also run an example notebook with a custom algorithm by exploring the :doc:`gallery examples <gallery>`.
+You can also run an example notebook with a custom algorithm by exploring the :ref:`gallery` section.

 Run in Docker
 -------------